AWS S3: Import Custom Data

 - Implementation Type: Server-side.

 - Frequency: One-time or scheduled batch which may be hourly, daily, weekly, or monthly depending on configuration.

 - Resulting Data: Raw events or, if custom mapping is applied, new user profiles and/or existing profiles with new user fields.

 This integration uses the Amazon S3 API to read the JSON file selected.
 Each run of the job will proceed as follows:

-- Query for a list objects in the bucket selected in the configuration step.
+- Query for a list of objects in the bucket selected in the configuration step.

-- Try to find the file selected by matching off of name of prefix.
+- Try to find the file selected by matching the name of the prefix.

 - If found, fetch the file.

 - If configured to diff the files, it will compare the file to the data imported from the previous run.